 There is not enough space to display everything so the displays change annually.
 This season features a fascinating new exhibition entitled “Stones, Bones and Old Pots”.
 You can see a fossilised mammoth tusk and the skeleton of a porpoise from the River Blackwater

 There is also a small shop with souveniers and new and second hand books for sale.
 Younger visitors will love the free children's quiz which encourages exploration of the museum.

-FREE admission on each Bank Holiday Monday.
+FREE admission for all on Bank Holiday Mondays and Heritage Weekends.